How to Apply

 Want to come pay us a visit?

 We always welcome visitors at our Academy.
-If you would like to visit the Academy then please get in touch with Mrs S Brain, PA to the Principal and we will be pleased to arrange a date with you.
+If you would like to visit the Academy then please get in touch with us and we will be pleased to arrange a date with you.